FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

   - Multiple: True
   - XML: userParam
 - __id__
-  - Type: xsID
-  - Description: The identifier with which to reference this ReferenceableParamGroup.
+  - Type: string  - Description: The identifier with which to reference this ReferenceableParamGroup.
   - XML: @id